ethanhe42/pytorch-lightning-GPT/README.md

 lightning-gpt is an implementation of Andrej Karpathy's minGPT in Lightning.

-It is aimed at providing a minimal Lightning layer on top of minGPT, while allowing to fully leverage Lightning functionality.
+It is aimed at providing a minimal Lightning layer on top of minGPT, while leveraging the full breadth of Lightning.

 There are currently two options: